Book your travel vaccinations online

 Vaccination should be considered in the winter months so as to develop immunity in time before the tick season starts the following year.

-TBE virus infection can be prevented by vaccination alongside avoiding tick bites.
+TBE can be prevented by vaccination alongside avoiding tick bites.

-The UK Health Security Agency (UKHSA) has confirmed three cases of TBE virus in patients in Yorkshire, Norfolk, and on the border of Hampshire and Dorset.
+In 2023, the UK Health Security Agency (UKHSA) confirmed three cases of TBE virus in patients in Yorkshire, Norfolk, and on the border of Hampshire and Dorset.
 Further tests on ticks across the country have found that the disease, which was commonly found in parts of Europe and Asia until now, is now present in the UK.

 You are much more likely to catch TBE if you work outdoors or if you enjoy outdoor activities such as camping, hiking, dog-walking, countryside rambling and even jogging.
 Children playing outside may be especially vulnerable.